 The Computer Laboratory generally does offer internships for non-registered (non-Cambridge) students, so please do not contact me asking for such.
 The Computer Laboratory also does not take part in Erasmus exchange programs.

 We are offering three very attractive PhD studentship combined with a research position starting from October 2018.
 Those positions are funded from the Marie Curie Innovative Training Network grant RealVision: Hyperrealistic Imaging Experience.
 They offer excellent training opportunity and relatively high salary.
 One important restriction is that the candidate must not have resided or carried out their main activity in the UK for more than 12 months in the three years before recruitment.
+The candidate must not be more than 4 years after obtaining a degree that qualifies for starting a PhD program (usually 4 years since obtaining Msc).
 This post is intended for more experienced candidates with a strong Msc degree or industrial experience.
 A track record of good quality work in Computer Graphics and/or Computer Vision will required.
 The applicants will need to apply for admission to a PhD in Computer Science, preferably before applying for this position.
 For the details, check the links below:

 The project proposal should reflect the candidate’s own approach to the problem introduced in the advert.
 It should demonstrate candidate's ability to research a given topic, summarize findings and propose a promising research direction.
 The proposal should be between 2 and 4 pages long.